Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability: Experiment

 Finally, we notice the augmentation experiments conducted on PMoC\cite{PMoC}, which aimed to expand the Bongard-Logo database through data augmentation techniques, thereby observing the potential and reasoning capacity of the model \cite{PMoC}.
 The data augmentation methods employed include random rotations (90$^\circ$, 180$^\circ$, and 270$^\circ$) and (horizontal or vertical) flips \cite{PMoC}.
 These augmentation methods do not alter the concept composition within Bongard-Logo but rather aim to diversify the expressions of concepts\cite{PMoC}.
-PMoC postulates that their Transformer-based design will exhibit more commendable performance on a larger dataset \cite{PMoC}.
-ViT \cite{ViT} also underscores the significance of data volume in the context of attention mechanisms when addressing visual challenges, while RS-Tran \cite{RS} emphasizes the importance of data quantity for Transformer-based reasoning models.
-This paper also posits that enriching the expressions of concepts at pixel level can unlock further potentials of the network, enabling deeper exploration of the network's capacity to accommodate, compress, extract, and abstract reasoning patterns.
-Furthermore, this is one of the original intentions behind the establishment of the Bongard-Logo database\cite{Bongard2}.
+This paper posits that enriching the expressions of concepts at pixel level can unlock further potentials of the network, enabling deeper exploration of the network's capacity to accommodate, compress, extract, and abstract reasoning patterns.
+This is one of the original intentions behind the establishment of the Bongard-Logo database\cite{Bongard2}.
 Therefore, this paper also revisited the Triple-CFN experiments under the same augmentation approach.
 The experimental results are presented in the Table \ref{augmented_Bongard_Results}.

 The table \ref{augmented_Bongard_Results} demonstrates that the augmented Bongard-Logo has not overshadowed the superiority of Triple-CFN compared to PMoC\cite{PMoC}.
 Additionally, considering Triple-CFN's lower computational overhead and lighter parameter configuration compared to PMoC, we posit that its ability to achieve better results on more abundant and augmented data is promising.
+It is noteworthy that the Re-space Layer brings a more significant improvement to the PMoC model on the augmented Bongard-Logo dataset, further demonstrating its value on a larger scale of data.